10 July 2021

 From Early Detection to Early Surveillance and Intervention in Children at Risk of Cerebral Palsy

-This Summer School is organized by the University of Pisa as a part of a project funded by the European Commission “Born Together” with the support of the IRCCS Fondazione Stella Maris.
+This Summer School is organized by the University of Pisa as a part of a project funded by the European Commission “Born Together” with the support of the IRCCS Fondazione Stella Maris and of the European Academy of Childhood Disability (EACD).
 The 5-day course is a practical and immersive experience, covering the models, the procedures and instruments that are recommended internationally to plan and conduct clinical and research activities for Early Detection, surveillance and intervention in children at risk for Cerebral Palsy (CP).
 It will be based on international guidelines, effective models of knowledge translation, and guided by good clinical and human ethics practice.
 The course faculty will be constituted of international experts in the field of childhood disability research and clinical care.

 The 5-day course will be divided in: